qgis/QGIS-Website/content/product/visual-changelogs/visualchangelog216/index.md

 ### Feature: Form based select and filter

 In QGIS 2.16 a new mode was added to the attribute table dialog for searching and filtering features.
-When activated (using a button on the toolbar or by pressing `CTRL+F`{.interpreted-text role="kbd"}), the dialog will switch to form view and all widgets are replaced with their search widget wrapper variant.
+When activated (using a button on the toolbar or by pressing `CTRL+F`), the dialog will switch to form view and all widgets are replaced with their search widget wrapper variant.

 Alongside each widget is a tool button with options for controlling the search/filter behaviour for that field, eg \"equal to\", \"not equal to\", \"is null\", \"greater than\", etc.., with the options presented matching themselves to the corresponding field and widget type.